eavonius/powerdelivery/faq.markdown

 ### Can I spin up nodes on the fly?

 Powerdelivery employs [environment](environments.html) scripts to configure the names or IP addresses of nodes to deploy to.
 Since this is just a Powershell script but it must return available nodes at the end, you can script provisioning before this to get the names or IP addresses of nodes to return.
 If you want to get a list of nodes with a tag, tear down, or clone existing nodes before you return the list for the environment - go for it!

+### I don't want my developers to deploy to test or production!

+This is a common concern to achieve SOX compliance and easy with powerdelivery.
+You can either keep your powerdelivery project's code in a separate source control repository from the main code and have it pull down the product's code (or pre-built packages by the dev team) before deploying, or just use [credentials](credentials.html) to control which accounts can deploy to which environments.

 ### Can I modify powerdelivery?